-This section describes the Samba approach for Amazon Linux 2 and RHEL 7 and the adcli approach for RHEL 8.x/9.x and Rocky Linux 8.x/9.x.
-For realmd, see the RHEL or CentOS documentation.
+This section describes the Samba approach for Amazon Linux 2 and the adcli approach for RHEL 8.x/9.x and Rocky Linux 8.x/9.x.
+For realmd, see the RHEL documentation.
 These steps must be followed before configuring SSSD.

-• Samba (Amazon Linux 2 and RHEL 7):
+• Samba (Amazon Linux 2):